 Often found growing along roadside ditches and other humble places, these flowers have enchanted poets for centuries.
 I found these poppies growing along the side of the Camino Francis in northern Spain, the ditches in many places were lined with them.

 I have been following Boooooooom for a while, as with so many websites that I follow, I stock from a distance, reading the information, occasionally liking and sometimes, but less frequently participating in the discussions.
-Lately I have decided to take a more active role in some of the websites that inspire me.
+Lately, I have decided to take a more active role in some of the websites that inspire me.

-Boooooooom has a several projects on the go, Remake appealed to me.
+Boooooooom has several projects on the go, Remake appealed to me.
 The challenge was to remake a masterwork of art as a photograph.
-Claude Monet is one of my favourite painters.
+Claude Monet is one of my favorite painters.
 The rules were simple it has to be a photography and the idea was to re-creating and re-staging the image.
 All the work here happens before you take the photo, rather than afterward, no special effects and other things to your image after the images was taken.

-Bill and I decided to do something completely different last weekend, we went out to the Leighton Art Centre south of Calgary and learned the basics of reduction lino cut printmaking from Lenny Lane, otherwise known as Lino Lenny.
+Bill and I decided to do something completely different last weekend, we went out to the Leighton Art Centre south of Calgary and learned the basics of reduction linocut printmaking from Lenny Lane, otherwise known as Lino Lenny.
 It was a busy two days, each of the budding artists brought designs we wanted to transfer to the lino block.
-With Lenny’s great instruction, and encouragement, he guided us through the process step by step to our final images.
+With Lenny’s great instruction and encouragement, he guided us through the process step by step to our final images.

-The Leighton Art Centre is just south of Calgary, and it is a wonderful place to visit, the house if now a gallery featuring local artists and printmakers.
+The Leighton Art Centre is just south of Calgary, and it is a wonderful place to visit, the house is now a gallery featuring local artists and printmakers.
 They have various workshops if you are interested in expanding or exploring your artistic skills.